spryker/spryker-docs/docs/scos/dev/guidelines/security-guidelines.md

 Additionally, you can set [X-XSS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) using `HeadersSecurityServiceProvider`.

-## Security between the Storefront and the Back Office
+## Security between the Storefront and the Back Office ```app```

 The Storefront uses HTTP RPC calls to communicate with the Back Office.
 Secure these calls by enabling Back Office authorization for Storefront requests:

 * Set `ZedRequestConstants::AUTH_ZED_ENABLED` and `AuthConstants::AUTH_ZED_ENABLED` to true.
 * Set a random value of `AuthConstants::AUTH_DEFAULT_CREDENTIALS[‘zed_request’][‘token’]` for each environment.
-* Optional: Change the user name used by Storefront in `UserConstants::USER_SYSTEM_USERS`.
+* Optional: Change the username used by Storefront in `UserConstants::USER_SYSTEM_USERS`.

+## Security between the Storefront and the Back Office ```cloud```

+* Implement whitelisting or DMZ between the Storefront and the Back Office.
+If possible, make the Back Office unavailable publicly.
+* When communication is happening through untrusted networks and DMZ is not possible, use TLS.
+This adds some latency to communication.

-## Remote code execution
+## Remote code execution ```app```

 Avoid triggering remote code execution as follows: